beling/book-pl/src/ch10-02-traits.md

 This code prints `New article available!
 (Read more...)`.

-Creating a default implementation for `summarize` doesn’t require us to change anything about the implementation of `Summary` on `Tweet` in Listing 10-13.
+Creating a default implementation for `summarize` doesn’t require us to change anything about the implementation of `Summary` on `Tweet` in listing 10-13.
 The reason is that the syntax for overriding a default implementation is the same as the syntax for implementing a trait method that doesn’t have a default implementation.